cs3216/cs3216.github.io/assignments/facebook.md

 deployment** and **incremental improvement**.
 This means you start off by rapidly completing a small but workable application with your key ideas in place, then push it out immediately for users to try it out.
-Keep an open channel of communication with your users (use Facebook’s forum functionality and your application page’s wall and Facebook’s user feedback/rating mechanism.)
-Note that this does not mean just sitting there and reading your users’ responses: interact with them, ask them for suggestions and feedback, actively respond to their issues, and fix bugs that they report.
+Keep an open channel of communication with your users (use Facebook's forum functionality and your application page's wall and Facebook's user feedback/rating mechanism.)
+Note that this does not mean just sitting there and reading your users' responses: interact with them, ask them for suggestions and feedback, actively respond to their issues, and fix bugs that they report.
 Then, *incrementally improve your application along the direction of your user feedback*.
-Your users know best whether they are happy with your application, so if they tell you that this feature is difficult to use or that having such and such a functionality would be nice, you better be busy taking notes and incorporating them into your application’s roadmap.
+Your users know best whether they are happy with your application, so if they tell you that this feature is difficult to use or that having such and such a functionality would be nice, you better be busy taking notes and incorporating them into your application's roadmap.

-An excellent example of an incrementally-built web application would be [**NUSMods**](http://nusmods.com).
+An excellent example of an incrementally-built web application would be [**NUSMods**](https://nusmods.com).
 NUSMods started out as an easy-to-use timetable builder and module finder for students.
 NUSMods 2.0 was released in July 2014 to include more useful features like module pre-requisite trees, historical CORS bidding data, and community-driven